 The foregoing and other continued disruptions to our business as a result of the COVID-19 pandemic could result in a material adverse effect on our business, result of operations, financial condition and cash flows.
-The COVID-19 pandemic may also have the effect of heightening some of the other risks described in the "Risk Factors" section of our Annual Report on Form 10-K for the year ended December 31, 2019.
+The COVID-19 pandemic may also have the effect of heightening some of the other risks described in the "Risk Factors" section of our 2019 10K.